You can import tax slip adjustments. You can also import external employees and create their tax slips using Avanti.

 If you’re importing tax slips for employees without an Employee Profile in Avanti, you’ll need to import the employees into Avanti, then complete this section.
 For more information on importing employees, go to the How To Import Employees for Tax Slip Creation section below.

-Step 1: Open your tax slip import file or a new excel.
-If your import file isn’t a .xls or .xlsx file, please save it as an excel file.
+Step 1: Open your tax slip import file or a new Excel file.
+If your import file isn’t a .xls or .xlsx file, please save it as an Excel file.

 Step 3: Adjust the file so Column B is the employee number.